-Transit nationwide is in crisis, with ridership having been declining even prior to the devastating effects of the COVID-19 pandemic.
-Federal and state funding bolstered agencies through the worst of the last two years, but agencies are faced with questions today about whether riders will return and what revenues will be available in the long term.
+faced with questions today about whether riders will return and what revenues will be available in the long term.
 In Ventura County, without making big changes to the overall county transit network and how service is delivered, there is little reason to expect ridership will grow substantially in the future.
 What form those "big changes" could take is the focus of this study.

-The Transit Integration & Efficiency Study has identified strategies to improve bus transit throughout Ventura County that most improve passenger experience, reduce operating and capital costs, and better integrate the existing systems.
+The Transit Integration & Efficiency Study identified strategies to improve transit throughout Ventura County that improve passenger experience, reduce operating and capital costs, and better integrate the existing systems.

 TIES studied three alternatives as a means to deliver these improvements.
 Each alternative should be able to achieve an improved regional network, gain cost efficiency, and provide an experience that welcomes new passengers into the system.
 The difference in each alternative is the level at which it relies on cooperation and collaboration between the existing cities and agencies versus relying on consolidating into fewer agencies with a larger regional service area and exclusive focus on transit.
-Conditions today reflect primarily cooperative efforts is effectively the existing condition; a prior study in 2012 led to some structural changes in the County and has created some new service and cooperative agreements but reflects relatively incremental change for riders and cost efficiency in ten years.
+A prior study in 2012 led to some structural changes in the County and has created some new service and more cooperative agreements but reflects relatively incremental change for riders and cost efficiency compared with ten years prior.

 Consolidation would be a substantial change and comes with greater funding risks but results in agencies that depend less on intercity coordination and agreements and more direct ability to enact change.
-In most other cases, consolidation has been found to result in improved cost efficiency if not lower total costs over time, because cost savings are immediately reinvested to improving transit service and addressing other needs.
+In other regions, past consolidations have improved cost efficiency and administrative effectiveness, although not lower total costs over time as cost savings are reinvested into improving transit service.
+There are many benefits to consolidated operation, but lowering the overall financial investment in transit is not a likely outcome.

-The alternatives in this report are based on analysis of all of the stakeholder agencies, cities, operations, and context from prior to and during the pandemic.
+The alternatives in this report are based on analysis of all stakeholder agencies, cities, operations, and context from prior to and during the pandemic.
 The alternatives offer a suggested framework for how to proceed, and it is up to the stakeholder cities and agencies to determine which path to follow and how to implement it.
 The exact alternatives analyzed here could be modified to fit changing circumstances or in response to interagency negotiation.
 The alternatives are not necessarily sequential; if enough stakeholders see merit in alternative 2 or 3, they could proceed directly with one of those alternatives.
 Or, alternative 1 could be seen as a first step towards increased countywide integration with alternatives 2 or 3 providing a template for further progress in that direction.